Jack Frost (1934 film): Alternate versions

 In 1973, Jack Frost became one of several cartoons to be redrawn and colorized by Color Systems, Inc. under the name "Radio and Television Packagers" despite the fact that the cartoon was already in color and its original audio was replaced by stock music and sounds.
 It's likely that the company got a hold of a silent black and white print of the cartoon to colorize.

+Sequels

+The character Old Man Winter returned in the 1935 film Summertime.